Is your Mystery Shopping program keeping you up at night? Do you need to stave off a Mystery Shop Catastrophe?

 10. KEEP UPDATED

 Finally, get at least 2 interim reports summarizing findings to date before the final report.
-And make sure the supplier will review them with you by phone if you need so.
+And make sure the supplier is willing to review them with you by phone if required.

 If you follow these best practices, you won’t have to worry about mystery shopping nightmares or catastrophes!